yoyosource/BOTC-HomeBrew/Minion/README.md

 Once per game choose a player; they register as the opposite as there alignment.

 ## ![](Meddler/.image_big.png) [Meddler](Meddler)
-When good players receive potions, they might learn a different type of the same color.
+When good players receive potions, they might learn a different type of the same alignment.

 ## ![](Nostalgic%20Elder/.image_big.png) [Nostalgic Elder](Nostalgic%20Elder)
 Once per game, at night, choose for all Townsfolk to yield the same info as the last time they acted if they would normally receive info tonight.